 II.
 Physical Methods:

 Coacervation describes the basic procedure of capsule wall formation.
 The procedure was developed by Barrett K. Green of the National Cash Register Corporation (NCR) in the 1940s and 1950s.
 Coacervation is a colloid procedure which is conduct under continuous agitation to encapsulate liquids and solids.
-Coacervation are of two sorts, to be specific straightforward and complex coacervation.
-The procedure of microcapsule formation for two coacervation techniques is same, apart from the way in which the phase separation is taken place.
-In straightforward coacervation a one colloidal solute is involved although in complex coacervation needs two or more colloidal solutes in the continuous phase of the fluid system (Shekhar et al., 2010).
+Coacervation is of two sorts, to be specific straightforward and complex coacervation.
+The procedure of microcapsule formation for two coacervation techniques is the same, apart from the way in which the phase separation is taken place.
+In straightforward coacervation, a one colloidal solute is involved although in complex coacervation needs two or more colloidal solutes in the continuous phase of the fluid system (Shekhar et al., 2010).

 A simple coacervation method utilizes gelatin.
-Simple coacervation happen when a strongly hydrophilic substance, such as ammonium sulphate, sodium sulphate or alcohol is added to a colloidal solution (e.g. gelatin) and two phases, one of which contain colloidal droplets, are produced.
+Simple coacervation happens when a strongly hydrophilic substance, such as ammonium sulphate, sodium sulphate or alcohol is added to a colloidal solution (e.g. gelatin) and two phases, one of which contain colloidal droplets, are produced.
 If the colloidal solution contains substances (e.g. solid particles or liquid droplets) insoluble with the system before coacervation then these substances may become encapsulated by the colloidal droplets.
 Gelatin and cellulose derivatives are mostly used polymers in simple coacervation, but different other polymers have been used to produce microcapsule in pharmaceutical products.
 Simple coacervation with cellulose derivatives has been used for microencapsulating of different drugs, such as Ibuprofen, indomethacin and theophylline (Shekhar et al., 2010).

 b.
 Air Suspension